WaltersAndWolfGlass/AutoLISP-Lessons/Lesson01/worksheet1.md

 - The name LISP comes from **LIS**t **P**rocessor.
 Lists are an important feature of LISP, but we won't be discussing them until a future lesson.
 - LISP was the second ever *high level* programming language and was invented in 1958.
 FORTRAN was the first, invented the year before.
 - Decendants of the original LISP language include AutoLISP, Common Lisp, Scheme, Clojure, and many others.

+### Pros

+- Can make new AutoCAD commands.
+- Can take user input to do different things depending on them.
+- Can build in logic to make decisions.
+- Can be used to automate more complicated tasks.
+- Behaves like most programming languages, so it is a good starting point to learn general programming concepts.
+- Can be used directly on the command line or in scripts.

+### Cons

+- Must run in AutoCAD, it can't be used to make commands in Revit or a stand-alone applications.